tomaskatz96/appdome-api-python/appdome-api-python/README.md

-# Single action examples
+# Detailed Usage Examples

-**Note:** This document assumes that you have defined the following environment variables:.
+**Note:** This document assumes that you have defined the following environment variables:

 ```
 APPDOME_API_KEY